ninjasujan/throttle-guard/libs/trafix/README.md

 ## Features

-- Implements rate limiting using Redis for efficient request tracking
+- Implements rate limiting using Redis for efficient and scalable request tracking
-- Currently supports the Sliding Window algorithm
+- Supports the Sliding Window algorithm for accurate rate limiting
+- Customizable configuration options for flexible integration
 - Extensible architecture for future algorithm implementations

 ## Contributing

-We welcome contributions!
+We welcome contributions to improve API Rate Limiter!
 To contribute:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)